cloudflare/cloudflare-docs-engine/src/content/learning/using-durable-objects.md

 # This is a temporary hack needed until we add Durable Objects support to Wrangler.
 Once Wrangler
 # support exists, this script can probably go away.
 #
-# On first run, this script will ask for configuration, create the Durable Object classes bindings,
+# On first run, this script will ask for configuration, create the Durable Object namespace bindings,
 # and generate metadata.json.
 On subsequent runs it will just update the script from source code.

 set -euo pipefail